-There are no legal, regulatory or governmental restrictions on transfers of shares in a Hong Kong incorporated company unless the target business belongs to the banking, insurance, securities and futures, or telecommunications or broadcasting sectors.
+There are no legal, regulatory or governmental restrictions on transfers of shares in a Hong Kong incorporated company unless the target business belongs to the banking, insurance, securities and futures, provident fund or telecommunications or broadcasting sectors.
+In particular, the telecommunications sector is also subject to the 'Merger Rule' under the Competition Ordinance.
 Details of relevant requirements are set out below.